Auto ISO and bird photography

 Lenses for bird photography

 I almost always use the Olympus 300 mm f/4 hand-held, if necessary with the MC-14 or MC-20 teleconverter.
-The price tag of these three optics is relatively high, but the 300 mm is exceptionally sharp.
+The price tag of these three optics is relatively high, but the 300 mm is exceptionally sharp, and is IP53 weather proof.
 Using these optics means that you must be prepared to swap the teleconverters in and out in the field, which takes time and risks exposing the camera interior to the elements.

 If you are not put off by the roughly double weight of the Olympus ED 150–400 mm f/4.5 TC1.25x IS PRO and its threefold price tag compared to the 300 mm, by all means choose the 150-400 mm.
-It is certainly the best Olympus/OM System lens for the job.
+It is certainly the best Olympus/OM System lens for the job, and reaches a 500 mm focal length with a flip of the lever that controls its internal 1.25x teleconverter.
 If the price and/or weight are too high for you, and the 300 mm plus teleconverters are enough for your subjects, you may prefer the latter.

-There is also a more affordable M.Zuiko ED 100-400 mm F5.0-6.3 IS, which you may consider if the price of the 300 mm also gives you pause.
-It is not a Pro lens (the lens is not raindrop-proof and its front extends a lot) and optically not as good as the 300 mm.
+There is also a far more affordable M.Zuiko ED 100-400 mm f/5.0-6.3 IS, which you may consider if the price of the 300 mm also gives you pause.
+It is not a Pro lens, is only IPX1 weather proof, its front extends a lot when zooming, and is optically not as good as the 300 mm.
 I do not recommend its use with a teleconverter, but it is still a reasonably good lens.

 The M.Zuiko ED 40-150 mm f/2.8 PRO is a good lens, but not on par with the 300 mm, and with a teleconverter it does show its limits.
 Its unaided focal length range is too short to be really useful in bird photography, except when you can get really close to the subject.